Algebraic twists of modular forms and Hecke orbits: Trace functions

 We now come to the setting of Section~\ref{intro-l-adic}.
-For an isotypic trace weight $K(n)$, we will see that the cohomological theory of algebraic exponential sums and the Riemann Hypothesis over finite fields provide interpretations of the sums $\wwd(K;\gamma)$, from which it can be shown that trace weights are good.
+For an isotypic trace function $K(n)$, we will see that the cohomological theory of algebraic exponential sums and the Riemann Hypothesis over finite fields provide interpretations of the sums $\wwd(K;\gamma)$, from which it can be shown that trace functions are good.

 In this section, we present some preliminary results.
-In the next one, we give many different examples of trace weights (isotypic or not), and compute upper bounds for the conductor of the associated sheaves.
+In the next one, we give many different examples of trace functions (isotypic or not), and compute upper bounds for the conductor of the associated sheaves.
 We then use the cohomological theory to prove Theorem~\ref{th-interpret-admissible}.

 First we recall the following notation for trace functions: for a finite field $k$, an algebraic variety $X/k$, a constructible $\ell$-adic sheaf $\sheaf{F}$ on $X$, a finite extension $k'/k$, and a point $x\in X(k')$, we define